 If you love lively celebrations, some of my (Greisy’s) personal favorite times to visit are during Carnaval and Semana Santa.
 But remember to book for those ahead of time because things sell out quickly and prices skyrocket.
 As detailed in our Dominican Culture Guide, Carnaval and Semana Santa are two important holidays celebrated in the Dominican Republic.
 If you like to travel during big and boisterous cultural celebrations, then these might be the times for you.

-If you hate noise/crowds: However, if you’re like Gerry (our editor/founder of Dominican Abroad) and dislike crowded spaces and overpriced accommodation, then seriously avoid dates/places with Carnaval, Semana Santa.
-I (Isabelle) am an introvert and thus I dislike the carnival party crowds so much that I avoid it like a plague in February.
-To further avoid crowds, rethink the last week of December!
+If you hate noise/crowds: However, if you’re like Gerry (our editor) and dislike crowded spaces and overpriced accommodation, then seriously avoid dates/places with Carnaval/Semana Santa.
+Also, rethink the last week of December!

 What to Pack & How to Dress on Your Dominican Republic Vacation